About inverter technology for AC, heating and ventilation

 A quantum leap in energy efficiency

 The HVAC market is rapidly changing.
-Inverter technology is the most energy efficient technology and is currently revolutionizing the way air conditioning systems are being designed and built to meet climate control needs around the world.
+AC inverter drive technology is the most energy efficient technology and is currently revolutionizing the way air conditioning systems are being designed and built to meet climate control needs around the world.
 The first to embrace variable-speed technology gains a competitive advantage.

 Market needs: Avoid system oversizing, reduce electricity bill and inrush current, increased comfort and process are some key drivers for variable capacity.